 - with severe cardiovascular disorders, because of the possibility of transient hypotension and/or precipitation of anginal pain.
-Should hypotension occur and a vasopressor be required, epinephrine should not be used since Haldol may block its vasopressor activity and paradoxical further lowering of the blood pressure may occur.
+Should hypotension occur and a vasopressor be required, epinephrine must not be used since HALDOL may block its vasopressor activity and paradoxical further lowering of the blood pressure may occur.
 Instead, metaraminol, phenylephrine or norepinephrine should be used.

 - with known allergies, or with a history of allergic reactions to drugs.